 Whenever you are not around to care for your parents, a caregiver provides the required assistance.
 The popularity of caregivers is increasing manifold.
 You can also hire a caregiver for your parents to help them with daily chores and activities.

-Hiring a caregiver becomes a necessity if you live away from your parents and cannot visit them regularly.
-In these cases, a caregiver helps them with meal planning and preparation, household chores, running errands, and other tasks.
+Hiring a caregiver becomes necessary if you live away from your parents and cannot visit them regularly.
+In these cases, a caregiver helps them with meal planning and preparation, household chores, errands, and other tasks.

 Keep them active and engaged